07 February 2022

 The Attachment Theory follows a loving mother and her two children, whose relationship is disrupted by the adoption of a 13-year-old autistic girl who turns out to be someone other than who she claims to be.
 Manipulation, identity fraud, and human confusion are the themes on display in the story of this well-known case of child abuse.

 The series, developed by producers Radovan Síbrt, Alžběta Karásková, and Karel Poupě of PINK, is written by Miro Šifra, Lucie Vaňková, and Marie Stará, with celebrated filmmaker Olmo Omerzu as director.
 The creative team behind The Attachment Theory is building on a project initially titled Saint Barbora, which was supported by the Czech Film Fund in early script form in 2019 (€6,000), then as a project in development in 2020 (€32,000).

 The Slovenian-born Omerzu stepped onto the filmmaking path as a student at Prague’s FAMU.
 His first two films (A Night Too Young and Family Film) premiered at Berlinale and San Sebastian, while his third feature, Winter Flies, landed him the best director award at Karlovy Vary IFF in 2018, six wins in the Czech Lion awards, and a selection at Toronto IFF 2018.
-The world premiere of his latest feature, Bird Atlas, took place in KVIFF’s main competition in 2021.
+The world premiere of his latest feature, Bird Atlas, occurred in KVIFF’s main competition in 2021.

 Showrunner Radovan Síbrt is no stranger to Berlinale either, having produced the Jan Gebert documentary When the War Comes, the opening film of the Panorama Dokumente section in 2018.
 Also that same year, Síbrt coproduced the Berlinale-winning feature Touch Me Not, by Romanian director Adina Pintilie.